infung/wbAssistantBao/README.md

-# wbAssistantBao
+# weiboAssistantBY

-chrome extension for wb.
+chrome extension for weibo (only for idol BY).